gaissmai/bart/README.md

 ```
 ## API

-Release v0.19 requires at least go1.23, the `iter.Seq2[netip.Prefix, V]` types for iterators
+From release v0.18.x on, bart requires at least go1.23, the `iter.Seq2[netip.Prefix, V]` types for iterators
 are used.
 The lock-free versions of insert, update and delete are added, but still experimentell.

 ```golang